The Birth Order Bias

 Only children might always feel like losers to kids with siblings, but their losing will end there.
 Kids with siblings are losing in two directions now, being unable to validate their jealousies to each other, and having to rely on the only child, while only children are losing in one.
 If you’re having to make a choice based on what makes you lose less, then it’s not a question of values, but power dynamics.
 It’s clear which side is more desirable, and even more people will choose to have one child.

-“Only children don’t have to. . .” will be the new “I was the oldest…” script, which used to reign supreme in the first feedback loop.
+“Only children don’t have to. . .” combined with only children’s loser persona will be the new “I was the oldest…”, which used to reign supreme in the first feedback loop.
 It’ll be greenlighted because it’ll now signal the only child’s compassion and awareness (rather than haughtiness).
-It’ll keep oldest kids from being losers and sinners to their siblings out loud, and brush away siblings’ undignified behavior in the process.
+It’ll keep oldest kids from being losers and sinners to their siblings out loud and brush away siblings’ undignified behavior in the process.
 These changing scripts, and their meaning, will be due to new power dynamics, not new ideas.

 Today, kids with siblings become saints by touting their own virtues and tearing only children down.
 In doing so, they cancel out both “sinner” and “loser” personas.
 In the future, once only children form the majority, they will become saints by calling attention to what they don’t have, and still maintain their “loser” persona.
 If, at no point in time, do only children ever become saints by speaking to their own virtues, or tearing siblings down, it means kids with siblings were shaming only children out of a desire to stroke their own ego all this time.
 It means only-child shaming was about jealousy and competition, and so was shaming the youngest child.